moodysalem/jointz/README.md

 }
 ```

-- `path` is an array of keys indicating where the validation failed
+- `path` is an array of keys indicating where the validation failed.
+In the case of arrays it is a number
 - `message` is a human readable message that describes the validation error
 - `value` is the erroneous value